sparkfabrik/company-playbook/content/procedures/universal-dod.md

 ### Checklist

 - **The PR/MR is linked to an actual issue on the used issue tracker using our standard notation _"refs <url>: <description>."_ or the agreed one for the project.**
-- **CI is working as expected, any needed new job is in place, and the timing to run it is not significantly impacting the global timing of the pipeline.**
+- **CI is working as expected, any needed new job is in place, and the time it takes is not significantly impacting the global timing of the pipeline.**
 - **All tasks and dependent services needed to build the feature on the local development environment are automated and integrated.**
 - **The feature is covered with tests, such as unit, functional, or e2e, and the tests are green, significant, and fast.**
 - **QA has been done on a local or a review environment.**
-- **All “To Do” annotations on the issue must have been resolved.**
+- **All "To Do" annotations on the issue must have been resolved.**
 - **Code is reviewed from at least one senior member of the team.**
 - **Acceptance criteria, when present on the issue, are all met.**